 First of all, the video you’re using must be high in its quality, relevant and professionally created.
 Adding a video just because is not a great idea unless you have a strong brand strategy related to this media.

-Keep in mind that any site WILL get slower – sites loading screen will increase and for some users, it might even crush if they don’t have the necessary browser features to view the video.
+Keep in mind that any site WILL get slower – sites loading screen will increase and for some users, it might even crash if they don’t have the necessary browser features to view the video.

 At the same time, adding video as a part of your header or using it on the site elsewhere can add a very personal touch and give your users an instant willingness to know more or even make a purchase.